Cynixia/The-Black-Book/Signed Binary Numbers.md

 - $1110\;1101_{2}=2^{0}+2^{2}+2^{3}+2^{5}+2^{6}-2^{7}=-19_{10}$

 ## Sign extension
-To represent a signed $n$-bit number with an additional bits, the extra bits are set to the value of the most significant bit.
+To represent a signed $n$-bit number with additional bits, the extra bits are set to the value of the most significant bit.

 For example, to convert $-7$ from $4$-bits to $8$-bits:
 $$1001\longrightarrow 1111\;1001$$